About

 Call our office at: 937-898-7811.
 Office Hours vary.
 We will respond within one business day.

-However, if this is a crisis situation or after hours, call the Montgomery County Human Trafficking Hotline: 937-225-4357
+If this is a crisis situation or after hours, call one of these agencies:

-or the National Anti-Human Trafficking Hotline: 888-373-7888
+- National Anti-Human Trafficking Hotline: 888-373-7888